Pav Bhaji | Mumbai Style Pav Bhaji

-You can use this curry with other roti, chapati or rice also but it actually tastes great when served with Pav which is lightly fried with butter.
+This curry can be used with roti, chapati, or rice, but it tastes great when served with Pav and lightly fried with butter.

-Pav Bhaji is generally considered as a street food but you can get at restaurants also in Mumbai or Pune or any other parts of the state.
-This is such a mouth-watering dish you can never ignore having this at any point of time.
+Pav Bhaji is generally a popular street food, but you can also get it at expensive restaurants in Mumbai, Pune, or any other part of the state.
+This mouth-watering dish is so irresistible that you can never ignore having it at any time.

-But being extra cautious about the hygiene part, I love to make such dishes at home.
+But being extra cautious about hygiene, I love to make such dishes at home.
 I'm a huge fan of home-cooked food and try to make all the variations for my family.
+We can customize the spices and butter according to our diet.

-Coming back to the spicy and yummy recipe, if you are not very health freak or even on a cheat day then add 1/2 - 1 tsp butter to this vegetable curry.
+Returning to the spicy and yummy recipe, if you are not a health freak or even on a cheat day, add ยฝ - 1 tsp butter to this vegetable curry.

-This is a mixed vegetable curry where we use potatoes, cauliflower, capsicum, tomatoes, onion for this preparation.
-You can also add carrots to this if making for kids.
+This is a mixed vegetable curry.
+We use potatoes, cauliflower, capsicum, tomatoes, and onion for this preparation.
+If you're making it for kids, you can also add carrots.

-The vegetables are cooked and minced/mashed completely for this dish.
-And these veggies are cooked with aromatic spice known as "Pav Bhaji Masala".
+For this dish, the vegetables are cooked and minced/mashed completely.
+They are then cooked with the aromatic spice called "Pav Bhaji Masala."

 Pav Bhaji Masala